Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 -   Background subscene conversion may fail to properly convert audio sources as it fails to read the AudioClip files.
+-   Sometimes in the editor, audio may stutter despite a lack of warnings of the DSPGraph being starved.
+This is because GC spikes stall the audio thread on some versions of Unity.
+(It is not due to Myri.
+I checked.)
 -   A job which manages listeners and the DSP graph is not Bursted due to DSPGraph limitations.
 -   The Unity Editor sometimes emits an exception from a Bursted job.
 This is a